 1. Use Pátzcuaro As Your Basecamp

-Pátzcuaro is perfectly situated to visit multiple spots in Michoacán as day trips.
-The towns of Santa Clara del Cobre, Janitzio Island, and Tzintzuntzan are all easily reached in less than an hour of travel.
+Pátzcuaro is ideally situated to visit multiple spots in Michoacán as day trips.
+The towns of Santa Clara del Cobre, Janitzio Island, and Tzintzuntzan are easily reached in less than an hour of travel.

-We stayed at the flashy Hotel De La Soledad for 3 days during the Christmas holidays.
-It was a fantastic experience and the hotel is beautiful.
-But for those on a budget, you can still experience the hotel by ordering a drink in the hotel restaurant and admiring the amazingly lush courtyard, decorated all around with stained glass artwork.
+We stayed at the flashy Hotel De La Soledad for three days during the Christmas holidays.
+It was a fantastic experience, and the hotel is beautiful.
+But for those on a budget, you can still experience the hotel by ordering a drink in the restaurant and admiring the amazingly lush courtyard decorated with stained glass artwork.

-We loved the carnitas at the food stall market in Quiroa, Michoacán, but each food stall has their own way of cooking this beloved pork dish.
-Each food stall will happily offer you samples of their dish so you can sample all the different carnita styles until you’re ready to pick one for your actual meal.
+We loved the carnitas at the food stall market in Quiroa, Michoacán, but each food stall has its own way of cooking this beloved pork dish.
+Each food stall will happily offer you dish samples so you can sample all the different carnita styles until you’re ready to pick one for your meal.

 History of Michoacán

-During the pre-Hispanic colonization before the 15th century, Michoacán was largely occupied by the Purépecha, an indigenous group primarily living around the Lake Pátzcuaro region.
-Over the centuries grew their civilization to rival that of the nearby Aztecs.
+During the pre-Hispanic colonization before the 15th century, Michoacán was occupied mainly by the Purépecha, an indigenous group primarily living around the Lake Pátzcuaro region.
+Over the centuries, their civilization rivaled that of the nearby Aztecs.

-But once the Spaniards arrived in the early 1500s, the Purépechan state, then renamed to Michoacán, was incorporated into the greater ‘Kingdom of Mexico’.
-In the beginning, Michoacán’s capital was established in Tzintzuntzan, which was itself a former capital of the pre-colonial state of Tarascán.
-But Michoacán’s capital would later move to Pátzcuaro and finally to Morelia in 1580.
+But once the Spaniards arrived in the early 1500s, the Purépechan state, then named Michoacán, was incorporated into the greater ‘Kingdom of Mexico.’
+In the beginning, Michoacán’s capital was established in Tzintzuntzan, a former capital of the pre-colonial state of Tarascán.
+But Michoacán’s capital would move to Pátzcuaro and finally to Morelia in 1580.

-Once Michoacán fell under Spanish control, the different Christian sects arrived in Morelia and the countryside to erect monasteries, churches, and universities.
-Some of the most famous religious buildings in Michoacán include the Morelia Cathedral and the Michoacán University library in Morelia.
+Once Michoacán fell under Spanish control, Christian sects arrived in Morelia and the countryside to erect monasteries, churches, and universities.
+Some of the most famous religious buildings in Michoacán include the Morelia Cathedral and the Michoacán University Library in Morelia.

-During Spanish rule, all major economic activities, education, and land rights were held by the Spanish-born rulers and their descendents.
-Much of the local indigenous population were exploited for work, and many were even enslaved.
+During Spanish rule, all major economic activities, education, and land rights were held by the Spanish-born rulers and their descendants.
+Much of the local indigenous population was exploited for work, and many were even enslaved.

 Michoacán would remain under Spanish rule until the Mexican War Of Independence in 1821.
 In 1824, Michoacán would declare themselves the “Free and Sovereign State of Michoacán”.